No. Really. It’s never the guy’s fault.

 My relationship with God should come before my relationship with a man.

-When I like a guy I think about him constantly.
+When I like a guy I think about him often.
 I want to know what he’s thinking.
-I become interested in things he likes.
-I want to talk to him.
-I want to hear from him.
+I become more interested in things he likes.
+I want to talk to him, hear from him.
 When I am serious about a guy, flirting with other guys lose its appeal.
 I stay faithful.
 It’s not even a slight temptation.
 I want to do what I can to please him.
 I’ve even been known to wash a guy’s clothes.
 And I HATE washing clothes.
 It’s called love languages, people.
 It’s less of a sacrifice if it’s for the one you love.
 I want to do right by him.
 When people are looking or when they aren’t.
 I want to work towards a future together.
 I don’t care what others think, so long as he’s on my side.

 Isn’t that how we should be with God?
 Reread that in the context of God and not man.
 Not that you have to wash God’s clothes, but you get my drift.
 I need to crush on God, if that doesn’t sound too weird.